akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ---

-## **Chapter 5 — The King’s Decree**
+## **Chapter 5 — The Ledger and the Lion**

 1. **The Tanner's Grandson:** Henry mentions his father (William the Conqueror) was mocked.
 How does his father’s history influence Henry's view on what makes a person "royal"?
+2. **The "Accounting" Crisis:** Henry realizes he made a kingdom where "blood is tallied like wool."
+Why does it bother him that Roger and the Queen are being "perfectly loyal" and "perfectly correct"?
-2. **The "Coin" Insult:** Why does the King find Roger of Salisbury’s suggestion that Godfrey is "sure coin" so offensive?
+3. **The "Sack of Wool":** Why does the King find the comparison to a sack of wool or a "coin left on the table" so offensive when applied to his son?
-3. **The Threshold Vow:** List the three types of women Henry says God might send through the door.
+4. **The Third Way:** Henry feels "suffocated" by the choices Roger and the Queen give him.
+How is his "Next Maid" vow a "Third Way" or a way to "destroy the table"?
-4. **The Cage of Pride:** Why would Henry’s own knights stop keeping their oaths to him if he broke his "next maid" vow?
+5. **The Cage of Law:** If a beggar girl walks through the door, why would Henry's knights stop keeping their oaths if he refused to marry her to Godfrey?
-5. **Creative:** Imagine you are a knight smirking into your wine at the end of the chapter.
-Write a short diary entry about what you hope walks through the door next.

 **Knight's Challenge:**
-Henry says, "If my blood is weak, no crown can help the boy."
-This reflects a medieval belief in *Innate Nobility*.
-Does Henry believe being a Prince comes from a title, or from something inside a person?
-Explain your answer.
+Henry says, "If he cannot thrive with a peasant at his side, he was never my son at all."
+This reflects a belief in **Innate Nobility** (nobility born *within* a person).
+Does Henry believe a crown makes a King, or does the man make the Crown?
+Use evidence from his "Tanner" speech to explain.

----

-### **Next Step**

-Would you like me to finish the transition for **Sir Guy’s Spite**, focusing on how he uses the King’s "blistered" mood to justify tripping Beatrice as she enters the hall?
 ---

 ## **Chapter 6 — Sir Guy’s Spite**